mozman/ezdxf/docs/source/algebra.rst

 .. method:: UCS.__init__(origin=(0, 0, 0), ux=None, uy=None, uz=None)

     Establish an User Coordinate System.
-The UCS is defined by the origin and two unit vectors for the x-, y-axis or z-axis, all axis n WCS.
+The UCS is defined by the origin and two unit vectors for the x-, y- or z-axis, all axis n WCS.
 The missing axis is the cross product of the given axis.

     If x- and y-axis are None: ux=(1, 0, 0), uy=(0, 1, 0), uz=(0, 0, 1).